opendocsg/opendoc-supreme-court-practice-directions/PART-20-Bankruptcy-And-Winding-Up-Matters.md

 	</ul>
 </ul>

-(2) Without prejudice to Rule 98 of the Bankruptcy Rules or Rule 68 of the Insolvency, Restructuring and Dissolution (Personal Insolvency) Rules 2020, on an application to set aside a statutory demand based on a judgment or an order, the Court will not go behind the judgment or order and inquire into the validity of the debt.
+(2) Without prejudice to Rule 98 of the Bankruptcy Rules (Cap.
+20, R1) or Rule 68 of the Insolvency, Restructuring and Dissolution (Personal Insolvency) Rules 2020, on an application to set aside a statutory demand based on a judgment or an order, the Court will not go behind the judgment or order and inquire into the validity of the debt.

 (3) When the debtor: